Metro Atlanta Region, GA

 Metro Atlanta Region, GA Land Information

-LandWatch features thousands of land listings and ranches for sale in the Metro Atlanta region of Georgia, including hunting and fishing properties, cabins, land for sale and land auctions.
-Based on recent LandWatch data, Georgia's Metro Atlanta region ranks fifth in the state for the total amount of land currently for sale.
-Recent data from LandWatch records about $6 billion of land listings and rural property for sale in the Metro Atlanta region of Georgia.
-With thousands of properties and rural land for sale in the area, this represents about 39,000 acres of rural land and property for sale.
-The average price of land and ranches for sale here is $805,729.
+LandWatch showcases thousands of rural property, ranches, farms and hunting land for sale in Georgia's Metro Atlanta region, including farms, ranches, land for homesites, land auctions and more.
+Based on recent LandWatch data, Georgia's Metro Atlanta region ranks fourth in the state for the total amount of land currently for sale.
+Internal data records more than $6 billion of land listings and rural property for sale in Georgia's Metro Atlanta region.
+With thousands of properties and rural land for sale in the area, these land listings cover a total of 50,849 acres of land for sale.
+The average price of land and ranches for sale here is $794,547.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Metro Atlanta region of Georgia.
-Plus, sign up for our land-for-sale email alerts and never miss out on a new listing in the Metro Atlanta region of Georgia again!
+Also, sign up for our land-for-sale email alerts and never miss out on a new listing in the Metro Atlanta region of Georgia again!
 Visit LandWatch's Georgia land for sale page to browse more listings for sale throughout the Peach State.

 The Metro Atlanta region of Georgia is by far the most populated region in the state and the following nine counties: Fulton County, DeKalb County, Gwinnett County, Cobb County, Clayton County, Coweta County, Douglas County, Fayette County, and Henry County.
 The area sprawls across the low foothills of the Appalachian Mountains to the north and the Piedmont to the south.